-23. A hire scheme operates from the Environment City Cycle Centre, based in Middlesbrough Bus Station, providing daily hire of wheelchairs and mobility scooters for people with limited mobility to access the town centre.
-Further information can be obtained by calling the Cycle Centre using direct line 01642 219620.
+- 22. A hire scheme operates from the Environment City Cycle Centre, based in Middlesbrough Bus Station, providing daily hire of wheelchairs and mobility scooters for people with limited mobility to access the town centre.
+Further information can be obtained by calling the Cycle Centre using direct line 01642 219620. - 23.
+The Civil Enforcement Officers routinely inspect blue badges to ensure they are being used correctly and to deter abuse of the scheme by able-bodied drivers.
+Since new legislation came into force in October 2013 the CEOs have had the power to seize blue badges in the following circumstances; - If the badge is a fake - If the badge has been cancelled or reported lost or stolen

-- 24. The Civil Enforcement Officers routinely inspect blue badges to ensure they are being used correctly and to deter abuse of the scheme by able-bodied drivers.
-Since new legislation came into force in October 2013 the CEOs have had the power to seize blue badges in the following circumstances; - If the badge is a fake - If the badge has been cancelled or reported lost or stolen - If the badge should have been returned to the issuing authority because it has expired, the holder has died or is no longer disabled, the badge has become faded or damaged or has been recalled by the issuing authority. - If the badge was being misused (including by someone other than the holder when the genuine holder is not involved in the journey). - 25.
-In 2020/21 our CEOs seized one blue bade badge.
-In this case, it was found that someone other than the badge holder was using the badge.
+- If the badge should have been returned to the issuing authority because it has expired, the holder has died or is no longer disabled, the badge has become faded or damaged or has been recalled by the issuing authority. - If the badge was being misused (including by someone other than the holder when the genuine holder is not involved in the journey). - 24.
+In 2023/24 our CEOs seized 8 blue bade badges.
+In most of these cases, it was found that someone other than the badge holder was using the badge.
 Seized badges are returned to the issuing authority who then decides what action should be taken in respect of the badge holder.
 In the first instance this usually involves a warning letter but ultimately can result in the withdrawal of the badge.